twoodruff01/shark/README.md

 pip install pytest doit
 ```

-See dodo.py for build commands using doit build tool.
+See dodo.py for development commands using doit build tool.

 ```bash
 doit list
 ```

+## Why?

+- Because I feel like it?
+- To get experience designing my own application.
+- Maybe to try out multiprocessing.
+- To try out reinforcement learning agents.
+- To get better at poker.

 ## License